ayamflow/vue-route/README.md

 * routes definition: when you pass your routes to the $root, you can pass several properties:
     * *componentId*: the Vue.component id for the associated template/VM.
     * *beforeUpdate*: a callback (method or name of method on the vm) to call before effectively changing to this route
-    * *afterUpdate*: a callback (mehod or name of method on the vm) to call after effectively having changed to this route
+    * *afterUpdate*: a callback (method or name of method on the vm) to call after effectively having changed to this route
+    * *data*: an object that will be passed back to the view.
+This is useful when we need to use the same component for different urls but using different data.
     * *isDefault*: boolean indicating wether this page should be the default, in case of non-existing URL.
 Think of it as the `otherwise` from Angular, so basically a 404 or the home page.

 Vue is augmented with an additional method, `Vue.navigate(path, [trigger])`. [trigger] is a boolean (defaults to true) that will `pushState` if true, `replaceState` otherwise.

 * The router will emit events on your $root VM: `routing:started`, `routing:beforeUpdate`, `routing:afterUpdate`.

 * You can pass a `options` hash to pass configuration to the router:
     * `hashbang` boolean (defaults to false) to use '#!' urls
     * `click` boolean (defaults to true) to automatically bind all click to the router.
 Not that if `false`, you will need to explicitly call `Vue.navigate` method)